SUMOTEXT/Sumotext-API-Guide-Legacy/api-docs/fetching-mt-delivery-reports.md

 ========
 > Check the status of a sent SMS.

 You may receive a delivery report for an MT that was sent through the Sumotext API.
+This report indicates if the message corresponding to `smsid` was successfully delivered, and if it wasn't, gives a reason why.

 ### HTTP Method - `GET`